Wedyarit/HTML-JS-CSS/JavaScript/02.03.2021/CW2/README.md

-# CT Template
+# Diary
-CT template description.
+Implement diary system.

 ## Contributing
 The work was done and prepared by [@Wedyarit (Vyacheslav)](https://github.com/Wedyarit).